mytardis/mytardis/docs/backupdb.rst

 DESCRIPTION
 -----------

-The backupdb command allows to backup and to restore of the Tardis database.
+The backupdb command allows to backup and to restore of the MyTARDIS database.
 The command uses the corresponding database tool to facilitate this task.
 Currently implemented are PostgreSQL and MySQL.
 In case of backup, a directory called ``backups`` is created